cloudmine/CMHealthSDK-iOS/README.md

 This allows your app to sync across devices and sessions with minimal effort.

-## Provider Context

-To help organizations access the patient-generated data, the `CMHealth` SDK allows for fetching an aggregated view of all patients and their activity/event data based on the `ACL` we created in the configuration section.

 ### Fetching All Patients

+To help organizations access the patient-generated CareKit data, the `CMHealth` SDK allows for fetching an aggregated view of all patients and their activity/event data based on the `ACL` we created in the configuration section.

 To fetch a list of `OCKPatient` instances for use within your application, call the `fetchAllPatientsWithCompletion:` class method on `CMHCarePlanStore`.